AleksVap/digitalpreservation-dmp/README.md

 The code in this repository explores the connection between the alcohol consumption per capita and the number of ufo sightings in the USA.

+## Prerequisites

+Prior to running the experiment make sure that the following folders exist:
+* `data/raw` - Folder to store the external datasets
+* `data/processed` - Folder to store the intermediate dataset in
+* `reports/figures` - Target folder for generated correlation plot

 ## Data Sources